byuflowlab/FLOWFarm.jl/docs/src/index.md

 6. Bastankhah "Experimental and theoretical study of wind turbine wakes in yawed conditions" *Journal of Fluid Mechanics* (2016)
 7. Niayifar "Analytical modeling of wind farms: A new approach for power prediction" *Energies* (2016)
 8. Thomas "Improving the FLORIS Wind Plant Model for Compatibility with Gradient-Based Optimization" *Wind Engineering* (2017)
-9. Thoms "Comparison of Wind Farm Layout Optimization Results Using a Simple Wake Model and Gradient-Based Optimization to Large-Eddy Simulations" *AIAA Scitech 2019 Forum* (2019)
+9. Thomas "Comparison of Wind Farm Layout Optimization Results Using a Simple Wake Model and Gradient-Based Optimization to Large-Eddy Simulations" *AIAA Scitech 2019 Forum* (2019)
+10. Thomas, McOmber, and Ning "Wake Expansion Continuation: Multi-Modality Reduction in the Wind Farm Layout Optimization Problem" *Wind Energy* (in review), -->